Rafael Berges: Coaching career

 Berges took up coaching in 2005, starting with Córdoba CF B. Among other lowly sides, he would also manage UD Almería's reserves.

 On 14 June 2012, Berges was named Córdoba's main squad head coach, replacing Rayo Vallecano-bound Paco Jémez.
 He was relieved of his duties on 7 April of the following year, with the team ranking ninth in the second division.

 In the 2014–15 and 2016–17 campaigns, Berges was in charge of third-tier clubs Real Jaén and UD Logroñés, respectively.
 He went on to work in Liga 1 (Indonesia), with PS Mitra Kukar and Badak Lampung FC.

+Berges returned to Europe in November 2025, being appointed head coach of Gibraltar Football League side Lynx FC.